 In Australia a list of the Dealers in each State of Australia is available on the Australian Antiques and Art Dealers Association website.

-All my married life I collected antiques; right down to the linen on the bed, except for bath towels and fitted bottom sheets, everything in our house had been preloved, was able to be passed on as the children grew and as family challenges and circumstances changed.
+All my married life I collected antiques; right down to the linen on the bed, except for bath towels and fitted bottom sheets, Everything in our house had been pre-loved and able to be passed on as the children grew and as family challenges and circumstances changed.

 In my experience antiques served me especially well in times of hardship, because they were able to be passed on at a considerable profit or in a worse-case scenario, gaining their money back – proving both their worth and value.

 You cannot do that in the main, with much of the furniture being made today, unless it’s coming out of a renowned design studio where hand methods and quality of materials and craftsmanship are considered.